A little bit of insurance advice for websites.

 So you’ve spent a couple thousand dollars on a really nice website with all the bells and whistles, your organization has put in dozens of hours tweaking it to be just right but what have you done to protect your website from hackers?
 Just like with a vehicle or your other belongings, you need a plan to keep your investment safe.

 Step 1 – Make daily/nightly backups.

-Automatic backups may be available already from your website hosting company, or you may need a third party program to do this for you.
+Automatic backups may already be available from your website hosting company, or you may need a third party program to do this for you.
 In our experience, some web hosts can restore your files from a certain point; some for a fee, some for free.
 Check with them to see what’s available and what the restore process is BEFORE you have website issues.
 If your host doesn’t offer anything, look for a reliable third party program or have your web developers do this for you.
-We include nightly offsite backup service for all the websites we manage here at Appletree.
+We include a full offsite backup service for every website we manage here at Appletree.

 Step 2 – Keep your plugins and files updated.

 Some website content management systems will alert you when updates are available, some do not.
 When a website update becomes available, run it.
-We’ve talked over and over about how non-updated sites have reeked havoc on organizations from information leaks to election hacks.
-Make time for running updates on your calendar, maybe check for them every morning during that first cup of coffee.
+We’ve talked over and over about how non-updated sites have wreaked havoc on organizations from information leaks to election hacks.
+Set aside time on your calendar to run updates, maybe check for them every morning during that first cup of coffee.
 Or sign up for an affordable maintenance package with a professional web firm.

 Step 3 – Run security programs.

 If you’re on WordPress there are several security plugins available.
 Most are free, but some offer premium services for a charge.
 We recommend Wordfence.
 But again, if you don’t keep your security plugins updated, it can’t keep you safe from new vulnerabilities.

 Step 4 – Watch for signs of website issues.